MaiWael25/ITI-Bash-Script-Project/README.md

 # ITI-Bash-Script-Project
-# 🐧 Linux User & Group Management Tool (Bash + Whiptail)

-This project is a simple interactive Bash script that helps manage users and groups on a Linux system using a text-based interface built with `whiptail`.

-It is designed as a hands-on project to practice Linux system administration tasks similar to those required in RHCSA.

----
+## 📖 Overview

+I built this project to practice Linux system administration using Bash scripting.
+Instead of running commands manually, I created a menu-driven tool using `whiptail` to make user and group management easier and more organized.

+The script combines multiple administrative tasks into one interface, making it faster to manage users, groups, and passwords.

 ## 🚀 Features